 - Ultrasound scan of the kidneys.
 This is a safe and painless test that uses sound waves to create images of organs and structures inside your body.
 ADPKD in an adult can usually be confidently diagnosed with this test.

-- A CT scan or MRI scan are more detailed scans and may be done if there is any doubt about the diagnosis.
+- A CT scan or an MRI scan are more detailed scans and may be done if there is any doubt about the diagnosis.

 - Urine tests to check for blood and protein in the urine.